 As an alternative to the provisions of paragraph 6.3.1. the vehicle manufacturer may define a PEMS test family that is identical to a single vehicle emission type or a single WLTP IP-family.
 In this case, only one vehicle has to be tested from the family in either a hot or a cold test, at the choice of the authority and there is no need to validate the PEMS test family as in paragraph 6.4.

-6.4. validation of a PEMS test family
+6.4.
+Validation of a PEMS test family

 6.4.1.
 General requirements for validating a PEMS test family